khchenTW/khchen-academic/content/publication/on-the-formalism-and-properties-of-timing-analyses-in-real-time-embedded-systems/index.md

   processing systems heavily interact with the physical world.
 Cyber-physical systems are integrations of computation, networking, and physical processes to achieve high stability, performance, reliability, robustness, and efficiency [26].
-A cyberphysical system continuously monitors and affects the physical environment which also interactively imposes feedback to the information processing system.
+A cyber-physical system continuously monitors and affects the physical environment which also interactively imposes feedback to the information processing system.
 The applications of CPS include healthcare, automotive systems, aerospace, power grids, water distribution, disaster recovery, etc.